 29. Cooked or Dry Beans

 I love to cook up a big batch of beans and then freeze them in 2 cup portions (the equivalent of 1 can).
 It saves me a ton of time!
-You can also freeze dried beans as well as homemade refried beans.
+You can also freeze dried beans and homemade refried beans as well.

 Have tortillas that you aren’t ready to use but are nearing their expiration date?
 The freezer will save them for you!